seanKenkeremath/va-trout-spotter/README.md

 VA Trout Buddy is an app that scrapes the Virginia Department of Gaming and Inland Fisheries (VGDIF) website for trout stocking information.
 This includes which bodies of water have been stocked, when, and with what types of trout.
 The app stores this information offline so it can be accessed efficiently without a network connection.
 It also supports subscribing to stocking notifications for specific locations **(TODO)**.

-The app is designed such that it could be generalized for other state's trout stocking programs in the future.

 ## Technical details
 One of the reasons I created this app, other than my own trout fishing aspirations, was to create a simple Android app using the latest and greatest tech stack.
 Specifically, I wanted to do a deep dive on optimizing UI with Compose with Material3.
 I also am using it as a way to test out newer AI workflows such as Cursor.